Lenguist/movie-generation/readme.md

 Why now?
 General idea is that many "ingridients" for making an AI-generated movies are already in place.
 AI can already generate creative stories (chatgpt) and to some degree it is also already possible to generate video content automatically (runway ML).

 Building an end-to-end text to movie generation as one model seems to be impossible at this point, however it might be possible to achieve with a pipeline (generate idea -> generate script -> generate detailed scene description -> generate each shot description -> generate shots with runwayml).

+okay two things:

+first, runway ML is good but as many other models does not do well with complex commands/spacial understanding, so might struggle with generating the scene precisely as instucted

+second: script generation. how can we make AI generate fun, interesting scripts? gonna work on second as my Language Generation research